 "Can you give me a moment, Ed?"

-The feed of Ed cut out.
-Alan glanced at the snowy landscape around him, the rugged expanse mirroring the uncharted territory he was being asked to navigate.
+Ed's feed cut out.
+Alan took in the snowy landscape around him, the rugged expanse mirroring the uncharted territory he was being asked to navigate.
 This new feature was audacious, to say the least, maybe even reckless.
-Ed was ambitious, daring, and aggressive with his timelines.
-But Alan knew him to be an honest man, and he seemed confident this was almost ready for mass adoption.
-Besides, and perhaps most importantly, Alan could really use those credits.
+Ed was ambitious with his timelines.
+But he'd always been straight with Alan, and he seemed confident this was ready for mass adoption.
+Besides, and perhaps most importantly, Alan really wanted those credits.

 Ed's hologram fluttered back into view.